luciepienne/b03_api_real_estate/README.md

 ## Overview

+- The API is flexible for different cities and years.
+This project is a Python and SQL library for dealing with data availible for a real estate agency.
+The objective is to create requests allowing a Director to take the right decisions where to implement his/her real estate agencies.
+These are the first requests to learn FastAPi

-This API provides access to real estate transaction data, allowing users to query various aspects such as average revenue, transaction counts, and specific data related to smaller apartments across different cities and years.
+- This API provides access to real estate transaction data, allowing users to query various aspects such as average revenue, transaction counts, and specific data related to smaller apartments across different cities and years.

 ## How to Run